Individualized medicine: Background

+Access

+Paternalistic, legal and FDA-imposed cost barriers are significant.

+Barriers to individualized medicine for life-threatening diseases can be avoided by treatments allowed by Individualized Treatments Acts.

 Genome research

 Genome research has led to new resources that allow more accurate diagnosis and disease management to be tailored to each patient.
 The challenge of health research is to maximize therapeutic efficacy for each patient while minimizing side effects.
 An individual medicine approach may be required for those patients who cannot be categorized by mainstream personalized medicine or who suffer diseases without effective drug therapies.
 The widespread use of advanced imaging techniques and high-throughput technologies that allow for the in-depth study of genes, proteins, and metabolites provides a better understanding of the molecular processes involved in the origin and progression of a disease.
 Along with other information, these data form the basis for the development of new diagnostic technologies and treatment approaches that are customized for each individual patient.

 Individualized medicine in oncology

 Individualized medicine is playing an increasingly important role, especially in oncology, given that cancers can be extremely heterogeneous between individual patients and within the tumor itself.
 For example, individualized cancer immunotherapy with the production of vaccines tailored to match a person's individual constellation of cancer mutations, the mutanome, has become a new field of research.
 Each patient has an individual mutational signature, and only a very small portion of the mutations are shared between patients.
 The aim of individualized medicine is to optimize the treatment strategy for a single patient using genetic information as well as molecular and cellular analyzes.